argentlabs/dappland/README.md

 ## ✅ Add your dapp to Dappland

-If you are building a dapp on StarkNet and want to showcase it in Dappland, you just need to submit a PR to this repository.
+If you are building a dapp on Starknet and want to showcase it in Dappland, you just need to submit a PR to this repository.

 Steps: